Xergxes7/ps-mdt/README.md

 # Project Sloth MDT - Customised

 For all support questions, ask in our [Discord](https://www.discord.gg/projectsloth) support chat.
 Do not create issues if you need help.
 Issues are for bug reporting and new features only.
+THIS CUSTOMISATION IS LIKELY NOT GOING TO BE SUPPORTED BY PROJECT SLOTH

 ## Dependencies